NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 ## Help Command

-There is no automatically added help command in `Dis-Snek`.
+There is no automatically added help command in `NAFF`.
 However, you can use `PrefixedHelpCommand` to create one with ease.
 Using it looks like so:

 ```python
 from naff.ext.prefixed_help import PrefixedHelpCommand